-The Company made no social or political donations during the year under review (2020: Nil).
+The Company made no social or political donations during the year under review (2021: Nil).

-Principle 8: Relations with shareholders and other key stakeholders (continued)
+Principle 8: Relations with shareholders and other key stakeholders (cont'd)

-Statement of Directors' Responsibilities in Respect of the Financial Statements at June 30 2021
+Statement of Directors' Responsibilities in Respect of the Financial Statements at June 30, 2022

-The Company's directors are responsible for the preparation and fair presentation of the financial statements, comprising the statement of financial position at June 30, 2021, the statement of profit or loss and other comprehensive income, the statement of changes in equity, and statement of cash flows, and the notes to the financial statements, which include a summary of significant accounting policies and other explanatory notes, in accordance with International Financial Reporting Standards and in compliance with the requirements of the Companies Act 2001 and Financial Reporting Act 2004.
+The Company's directors are responsible for the preparation and fair presentation of the financial statements, comprising the statement of financial position at June 30, 2022 the statement of profit or loss and other comprehensive income, the statement of changes in equity, and statement of cash flows, and the notes to the financial statements, which include a summary of significant accounting policies and other explanatory notes, in accordance with International Financial Reporting Standards and in compliance with the requirements of the Mauritian Companies Act 2001.